close-dev-team/mobile-close-channel-sdk-ios/README.md

 The Mobile Close Channel SDK allows you to integrate the Close communication platform in your own iOS app.

-# ⚠️ NOTE: Documentation and SDK is Work in Progress, contact maurice@thecloseapp.com for help if needed ⚠️

 ## No buckles needed

 We are developers ourselves and we know how frustrating it can be to integrate an SDK.
 But not this time: we will do our best to make it a fun exercise instead!
 Pinky promise, this won't be an emotional roller coaster: buckles are not needed!

-So, take a coffee, tea, or havermelk and take my hand to guide you through this in a few easy steps.
+So, take a coffee ☕️, tea 🫖, or havermelk 🥛 and take my hand to guide you through this in a few easy steps.
 If you still run into problems don't hesitate to contact me at maurice@thecloseapp.com!

 ## Pre-requisites